The PLA is responsible for receiving complaints concerning licensed brothels. You may wish to make a complaint about:

 Complaints may also be lodged with the PLA which express dissatisfaction about the service or actions of the PLA or its staff.
 Any complaint where the subject of the complaint is an officer or member of the PLA can be made to the PLA directly.
 Once again, every effort will be made to resolve your concerns if you lodge a complaint about the PLA or its staff.

-If you have concerns with lodging your complaint to the PLA, you may lodge your concerns with the Crime and Misconduct Commission (CMC).
-The CMC website www.cmc.qld.gov.au provides details on how to make a complaint.
-Alternatively, you can contact the CMC on telephone number (07) 3360 6060 or for those outside Brisbane on toll free number 1800 061 611.
+If you have concerns with lodging your complaint to the PLA, you may lodge your concerns with the Crime and Corruption Commission (CCC).
+The CCC website http://www.ccc.qld.gov.au provides details on how to make a complaint.
+Alternatively, you can contact the CCC on telephone number (07) 3360 6060 or for those outside Brisbane on toll free number 1800 061 611.